-Increasing output from Q2 to Q1, we see a decrease in long run average costs
+Increasing output from Q1 to Q2, we see a decrease in long-run average costs from P1 to P2.

 In large scale operations workers can do more specific tasks.
 With little training they can become very proficient in their task, this enables greater efficiency.
 A good example is an assembly line with many different jobs.

-If you buy a large quantity then the average costs will be lower.
+3. Bulk buying If you buy a large quantity, then the average costs will be lower.
 This is because of lower transport costs and less packaging.
 This is why supermarkets get lower prices from suppliers than local corner shops.

-If a firm merged it could rationalise its operational centres.
+4. Spreading overheads If a firm merged, it could rationalise its operational centres.
 E.g. it could have one head office rather than two.

-Some investments are very expensive and perhaps risky, therefore only a large firm will be able and willing to undertake the necessary investment.
+5. Risk-bearing economies Some investments are very expensive and perhaps risky.
+Therefore only a large firm will be able and willing to undertake the necessary investment.
 E.g. pharmaceutical industry needs to take risks in developing new drugs

 Most of the above economies of scale are internal.
 It means the economies benefit the firm when it grows in size

-Studies in Economies of Scale suggest that to attain the lowest point on the Long run average costs the minimum number of cars to be produced in 1 year is 400,000
+Studies in economies of scale suggest that, in the automobile industry, to attain the lowest point on the long run average costs the minimum number of cars to be produced in 1 year is 400,000.